amykapernick/front-end-web-fundamentals/src/pages/a11y/index.md

 ![](/img/narrator.png)

+#### Keyboards

+The easiest way to test is also to get your keyboard out and try and navigate through without your mouse.
+Can you reach everywhere you need to?
+Can you fill in and submit forms, click buttons and trigger actions, can you navigate between pages?

-### Linting
+### Linting and Testing

 There are several linting tools for accessibility, which can help to validate the code written and fix accessibility issues before they happen.

-- [deque aXe](https://www.deque.com/axe/) - various browser extensions, a VS Code plugin and npm packages for most frameworks
+- [deque aXe](https://www.deque.com/axe/): various browser extensions, a VS Code plugin and npm packages for most frameworks

+We can also run manual tests in the browser

+- deque aXe - have browser extensions
+- [WAVE (Web Accessibility Evaluation Tool)](https://wave.webaim.org/): is a manual testing tool either in the browser or via a browser extension

+We can also integrate command line tools that automate tests for us, and can be integrated as part of a testing pipeline.

+- [pa11y](https://pa11y.org/): a command line tool that can be run manually or added to a CI/CD pipeline, and run with other testing suites.